 As with any breast procedure that involves incisions, there is a risk of loss of sensitivity when you undergo breast lift surgery, but this can vary from patient to patient.
 Breast uplift surgery involves the remodelling of the breast tissue and therefore you could experience a change in sensitivity to the nipple area as a result.

-A breast uplift should leave minimal scarring that is permanent and these scars should fade over time.
+A breast uplift should leave minimal scarring, and these scars should fade over time.
 After the surgery, you will find the scars are red, but they should fade to a light pink over the course of 12 months.
 Efforts will always be made by your surgeon to keep scarring to a minimum.

 Breast uplift surgery is designed to give you long-lasting results.
-However, over time, the force of gravity and the natural ageing process will prevent the clock being turned back permanently and cause your breasts to lose fullness over the years.
-As with any surgical procedure, it is important to have realistic expectations and you can discuss this with your surgeon before the breast uplift surgery.
+However, over time, the force of gravity and the natural ageing process can cause your breasts to lose their fullness again.
+As with any surgical procedure, it is important to have realistic expectations, and you can discuss this with your surgeon before the breast uplift surgery.

 Yes, a breast uplift is often combined with a breast enlargement or breast reduction, depending on your desired results.
 For a breast enlargement with an uplift, an implant is placed inside the breast tissue to create the appearance of fuller breasts.
 In the case of a reduction, breast tissue is removed before the skin is removed and tightened to complete the breast uplift.

-If your breasts have completed the development stage, you should be able to have a breast uplift.
-Breast uplift procedures are most common in women who suffer a loss of elasticity and volume after childbirth, but if you are unhappy with the appearance of your breasts, you can consider breast uplift surgery at any age.
+Breast uplift procedures are most common in women who suffer a loss of elasticity and volume after childbirth, but if you are unhappy with the appearance of your breasts, you can consider breast uplift surgery at any age over 18.
 Your surgeon will make the final decision with regard to eligibility for surgery.
-We do not operate on anyone under the age of 18.

-There is a risk that breastfeeding following a breast uplift may not be achievable.
-Such risks and concerns will be discussed in depth by your surgeon at your initial consultation.
+As with most breast surgeries, there is a risk that breastfeeding could be affected due to gland or nerve damage during the procedure.
+Such risks and concerns will be discussed in depth by your surgeon at your initial consultation, and they will always strive to keep any damage to a minimum.